A Solution to the Sign Problem Using a Sum of Controlled Few-Fermions: Abstract

 \section{Abstract}

-A restricted path integral method is proposed to efficiently simulate a class of quantum systems and Hamiltonians called sum-of-few-fermions (SFF) by Monte Carlo on a classical computer without a numerical sign problem.
-Then a universality is proven to assert that any bounded-error quantum polynomial time (BQP) algorithm can be mapped to the ground state of an SFF Hamiltonian and becomes efficiently simulatable.
-Therefore, the computational complexity class of bounded-error probabilistic polynomial time (BPP) is precisely the same as the class of BQP.
+A restricted path integral method is proposed to simulate a type of quantum system or Hamiltonian called a sum of controlled few-fermions on a classical computer using Monte Carlo without a numerical sign problem.
+Then a universality is proven to assert that any bounded-error quantum polynomial time (BQP) algorithm can be encoded into a sum of controlled few-fermions and simulated efficiently using classical Monte Carlo.
+Therefore, BQP is precisely the same as the class of bounded-error probabilistic polynomial time (BPP), namely, BPP\,=\,BQP.